skip to content

 00:46:51 - Chris Ferdinandi

-No. No, this is.
-This was great.
-Yeah, actually, I know.
-Actually, I take that back.
-There's one.
+No, no, this was great.
+Yeah, actually, I take that back.
 There's one more thing.
-And this is always one more thing.
-I feel.
-I feel.
-I feel weird about this as a JavaScript educator, but.
-Which is my plea to everybody.
-Please stop using so much JavaScript.
+And there's always one more thing.
+I feel weird about this as a JavaScript educator, but this is my plea to everybody: please stop using so much JavaScript.
 Use less of it.
 More HTML, less JS.

 00:47:09 - Scott Steinlage